A non-refundable application fee of $50 must accompany the student’s application for admission.

 Students withdrawing at any time during a term due to required active military service will receive a refund in accordance with stated policy.
 Any student in this situation who re-enrolls within the following five years will receive a credit against the expense of the first term in an amount equal to fees for the last term enrolled, less the amount of any refund paid at the time of entry into military service.

-All questions about refunds or other financial matters should be directed to the Student Business Center.
+All questions about refunds or other financial matters should be directed to Enrollment Services.

 Books and Supplies